becauseofAI/awesome-face/README.md

 - **HF-PIM**: Learning a High Fidelity Pose Invariant Model for High-resolution Face Frontalization
 - **PRNet**: Joint 3D Face Reconstruction and Dense Alignment with Position Map Regression Network
 - **LAB**: Look at Boundary: A Boundary-Aware Face Alignment Algorithm
+- **Super-FAN**: Integrated facial landmark localization and super-resolution of real-world low resolution faces in arbitrary poses with GANs
+- **Face-Alignment**: How far are we from solving the 2D & 3D Face Alignment problem? (and a dataset of 230,000 3D facial landmarks)
 - **Face3D**: Python tools for processing 3D face
 - **IMDb-Face**: The Devil of Face Recognition is in the Noise
 - **AAM-Softmax(CCL)**: Face Recognition via Centralized Coordinate Learning